Timmylin123/starter-hugo-academic/content/publication/ice-breaking_technology/index.md

   reported greater happiness and connection to their conversation partner than those in conversations facilitated by a poster.
-These results suggest that technology-enabled conversation facilitators can be useful in breaking the ice between strangers, ultimately helping them develop closer connections over face-to-face conversations and enhance their overall happiness.
+These results suggest that technology-enabled conversation facilitators can be useful in breaking the ice between strangers, ultimately helping them develop closer connections.
 draft: false
 featured: false
 image: